 - Identify the specific use case and scenarios that require optimizing the procedures related to UPF data collection with enhancements on UPF direct or indirect subscription;

-This proposal provides a solution for Direct subscription of UPF event exposure service for TSC management.
+This proposal provides a solution for Direct subscription of UPF event exposure service for TSC management and QoS parameters.
 In Rel-18, UPF event exposure service for TSC management adopted indirect subscription and direct notification for the service as shown Figure 1.

 TSN AF or TSCTSF indirectly subscribes UPF event exposure service for TSC management information via PCF and SMF using PCF services and N4 interface.
 UPF directly reports TSC management information event via Nupf_EventExposure_Notify to the TSN AF or TSCTSF.